 Rachel Dove became involved with her local San Diego County Real Diaper Circle several years ago, before starting her own cloth diaper business.
 Her heart is in educating and empowering families to use cloth diapers, and her business, Rock Easy Diaper Company, began to serve the community's needs in that area.
 By conducting regular face-to-face Circle meetings, Rachel has educated and supporting hundreds of North County San Diego Families, turning a small group into a thriving community.
 After leading in her community for several years, Rachel joined the Board of the Real Diaper Association in 2013, where she helps guide volunteer programs to help others lead their communities like she leads her own.
 When not leading the cloth diaper movement, Rachel can be found homeschooling her two active (out-of-diapers!) boys.

 Sara Moore, in June of 2010, felt the obligation to other mothers to provide a resource for cloth diapering.
 She knew that cloth diapering was gaining interest, but that online research was overwhelming and turned many famlies away from using cloth.
 There needed to be a place for families to come talk, touch and learn about cloth diapers.
 From that Ju-Ju Monkey was born.
 Wanting to offer her community more, Sara joined the Real Diaper Association and Real Diaper Industry Association in 2010.
 She became an accredited leader for Lehigh Valley Diaper Circle in 2013.
 Sara is currently serving on the board of both organizations and is supporting their mission to get more babies in cloth.

 Need to reach an RDA representative, please contact us.

 Are you interested in joining RDA?
-To begin the membership process, please click here.
+Begin the membership process today.